 Since 2015, several civil actions have been filed in the SDNY on behalf of proposed classes of plaintiffs purporting to allege different legal theories of injury (other than those alleged in the Consolidated FX Action) related to alleged manipulation of Foreign Exchange rates, including claims under the US Employee Retirement Income Security Act ("ERISA") statute ("ERISA Claims"), and naming several international banks as defendants, including BPLC, BBPLC and the Company.
-The Court has dismissed the ERISA Claims.
+The Court dismissed the ERISA Claims.
+This dismissal was affirmed on appeal in 2018 and is not subject to further appeal.